The Upper Body

 Spine: 1 April 2009 – Volume 34 – Issue 7 – pp 697-700

-This is article is at a great time.
-I am just wrapping up the scoliosis and exercise manual.
-It shows that Cobb angle is still the best predictor of long-term curve progression.
+I am just wrapping up scoliosis and exercise manual.
+This article is at a great time.
+Cobb angle is still the best predictor of long-term curve progression.

-Take Home Message: Know what Cobb Angle is and it is the besting indicator of the scoliosis getting worse in a client.
+Take Home Message: Know what Cobb Angle is, and it is the besting indicator of scoliosis getting worse in a client.

 Patellofemoral Joint Force and Stress during the Wall Squat and One-Leg Squat.

 Rehabilitation is the process of treating individuals who have been physically injured or diagnosed with a physical or mental condition that impairs their ability to function.
 There are many different types of rehabilitation, including occupational therapy, physical therapy, and speech therapy.
 An injury can negatively impact a person’s mobility, strength, and endurance, which is why exercise rehabilitation is often used to help people regain these abilities.
 Exercise rehabilitation is a method of rehabilitation that uses specific exercises to improve physical strength, endurance, and mobility.
 For example, those with a spinal cord injury may have trouble moving and exercising due to their condition.
 Exercise rehabilitation is also provided to people with a chronic or terminal diseases such as spinal cord injury.